Walter O'Malley: Early years

-Walter O'Malley was the only child of Edwin Joseph O'Malley (1881–1953), who worked as a cotton goods salesman in the Bronx in 1903.
+Walter O'Malley was born on October 9, 1903, in The Bronx, New York City.
+He was the only child of Edwin Joseph O'Malley (1881–1953), who worked as a cotton goods salesman in the Bronx in 1903.
 Edwin O'Malley later became the Commissioner of Public Markets for New York City.
 Walter's mother was Alma Feltner (1882–1940).
+Walter was a third-generation Irish-American.
+His great grandfather, John O'Malley, was born in County Mayo, Ireland.
 O'Malley grew up as a Bronx-born New York Giants fan.
 He frequently attended Giants games at the Polo Grounds with his uncle Clarence.
 O'Malley was a Boy Scout who rose to the rank of Star Scout.

 O'Malley attended Jamaica High School in Queens from 1918 to 1920 and then the Culver Academy (the eventual high school alma mater of future New York Yankees owner George Steinbrenner) in Indiana.
 He managed both the baseball and tennis teams, served on the executive staff of the student newspaper, was a member of the Hospital Visitation Committee as well as the debate team, Bible Discipline Committee and the YMCA.
 At Culver, his baseball career was ended with a baseball that hit him on the nose.

-Later, he attended the University of Pennsylvania (Penn) and graduated in 1926 as the senior class Salutatorian.
+Later, he attended the University of Pennsylvania and graduated in 1926 as the senior class Salutatorian.
 At Penn, he was initiated into Theta Delta Chi, and he also served as president of the Phi Deuteron Charge.
 Upon his graduation from the University of Pennsylvania School of Engineering and Applied Science his father gave him a cabin cruiser that slept eight.
 He was also Junior and Senior class president.
 O'Malley originally enrolled at Columbia University in New York City for law school, but after his family lost their money in the Wall Street Crash of 1929, he switched from Columbia Law School to night school at Fordham University.
 Edwin O'Malley's dry goods business was failing and Walter had to help run the business.

-Personal

-On September 5, 1931, he married Katherine Elizabeth "Kay" Hanson (1907–79), whom he had dated since high school, at Saint Malachy's Roman Catholic Church in Manhattan.
-They had two children: Therese O'Malley Seidler (born 1933) and Peter O'Malley (born 1937).
-Kay had been diagnosed with laryngeal cancer in 1927 before the engagement and had to have her larynx removed.
-She was unable to speak above a whisper the rest of her life.
-Edwin O'Malley encouraged Walter to break off his engagement, and after Walter refused his parents did not attend the wedding.
-O'Malley was a smoker, who golfed occasionally, but more commonly gardened for recreation.
-In 1944, he remodelled his parents' summer house in Amityville, New York and relocated his family there from Brooklyn.
-The house was next door to the house Kay had grown up and her parents lived next door.

-As a family man, he attended church regularly, attended Peter's football games at LaSalle Academy, chaperoned his daughter's dances.
-On summer weekends he took the family sailing on his boat, which was named Dodger.